aldefouw/redcap_cypress_docker/README.md

 ### Software Prerequisites:

-A developer needs the following software on their machine before using the REDCap Cypress Test Framework.
+A developer needs the following software on their machine before installing this Developer Toolkit.

 - Git (version control)
      - [for Windows](https://gitforwindows.org/)